hamuntech/hamuntech.github.io/_posts/2018-11-9-Github-Concise.md

 * Use <code>git remote –v</code> to see the names git has stored for the local short name (usually origin)
 * Now, you can push and pull changes to and from the remote GitHub repository using commands <code>git push &lt;remote_name&gt; &lt;remote_branch&gt;</code> and <code>git pull &lt;remote_name&gt; &lt;remote_branch&gt;</code>.
 For example, <code>git push origin master</code> and <code>git pull origin master</code>.
 You may be prompted to enter your GitHub credentials.
 Please see <a href="https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-https-urls-recommended"> Which remote URL should I use?</a> and <a href="https://help.github.com/articles/caching-your-github-password-in-git/"> Caching your GitHub password in Git</a> pages for details.
 When you execute <code>git push origin master</code> you may get a message to execute the pull first using <code>git pull origin master</code>.
 Once you execute <code>git pull origin master</code>, you may get the error "fatal: refusing to merge unrelated histories".
 In case you do get this error, you will either need to do a commit or a hard reset, using the syntax <code>git commit -m "commit message"</code> or <code>git pull origin master --allow-unrelated-histories</code> before executing <code>git pull origin master</code>.
 If you are prompted to explain why this merge is necessary, either type :q or :x to exit.
 Use <code>git status</code> to make sure that the working tree is clean and finally execute <code>git push origin master</code> to upload the repository to Github.
 In case you make changes to any files directly on the Github website, use <code>git pull origin master</code> to synchronize with the local repository
 * To create a new branch and then pushing it to the remote repository, use <code>git checkout –b &lt;new_branch_name&gt;</code> and make whatever changes you would like to the files stored in this branch.
 Once you are ready to push this new branch to the remote repository, execute the <code>git push –u origin &lt;new_branch_name&gt;</code>.
 This will automatically link the local and remote branches.
 Please see <a href="https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches"> Create a new branch with git and manage branches</a> for details
-* To remove a file from git use 'git rm'.
+* To remove a file from git use <code>git rm</code>.
 Here is an example for a file named file1.txt:
 > <code>git rm file1.txt<br>
 > git commit -m "remove file1.txt"</code><br>
 But if you want to remove the file only from the Git repository and not remove it from the filesystem, use: